 Since this product is easier to install, you may end up saving some money if you choose to fit it yourself, but keep in mind that it still takes a certain degree of technical expertise.
 If you’re buying this product to save money on installation, make sure that you’re qualified enough to do it in the first place.

-When it comes to its laser jamming performance, the ZW5 doesn’t have much trouble with even the latest guns.
 There are a few lidar guns that can get past this jammer, but they’re relatively uncommon, and Escort is constantly working on new patches to counter many of these designs.

 Speaking of updates, you can get the latest firmware for this laser jammer by connecting it to your computer through a USB, so you’ll need a laptop or something portable enough to do so.
 Being able to update this model with your smartphone would have made it far more convenient.

 Another issue with this setup is that it only lets you use two radar jammer heads, so you’ll just have frontal coverage, and they may not be ideal for larger vehicles.
 You’ll also have to press the “mute” button yourself so that you can disarm these jammers, as they won’t turn off automatically.